johanna-winter/rick-and-morty-app/README.md

 A responsive character explorer built with **JavaScript**, **HTML**, and **CSS** using the public [Rick and Morty API](https://rickandmortyapi.com/).

-This project was originally created by **Johanna Winter**, and Efstathios Tsanidis worked together with her on improving and extending the application.
+This project was originally created by **Johanna Winter**, and Efstathios Tsanidis worked together on improving and extending the application.

 It demonstrates API consumption, async JavaScript, DOM rendering, responsive UI layout, and component-based architecture — all built without frameworks.